 Following the ABC’s of Safe Sleep While Sleep Training Your Baby

-Many families don’t realize that “sleep training” a child essentially just means training them to go down alone and awake, flat on their back in a totally empty crib, and be able to go from that state to asleep, without the assistance of a parent, caregiver, or other objects like a swaddle or sleep positioner.
-By necessity, properly sleep training a baby involves them only sleeping in a truly safe sleep environment.
-Humans wake regularly throughout the night as they transition from one sleep cycle to the next (so a baby waking every hour or two throughout the night is natural and normal), and in order for a baby to be able to connect sleep cycles without the assistance of a parent or other potentially unsafe object, they must first know how to fall asleep wholly independently for naps and at bedtime.
-In this way following the basics of sleep safety, including a completely empty crib with a totally flat mattress, promotes extremely healthy sleep habits in children of all ages.
+Many families don’t realize that “sleep training” (or sleep learning) essentially just means teaching their baby to go down alone and awake, flat on their back in a totally empty crib, from that state to asleep, without the assistance of a parent or caregiver.
+Humans wake regularly throughout the night as they transition from one sleep cycle to the next, so a baby waking every hour or two throughout the night is natural and normal.
+In order for a baby to connect sleep cycles without the assistance of a parent they must first know how to fall asleep wholly independently for naps and at bedtime.
+By following the basics of sleep safety, including a completely empty crib with a totally flat mattress, parents are promoting healthy sleep habits for children of all ages.

 Products in this Article